 Our garlic is divided into autumn and spring planting types.
 In our current UK climate most garlic can be planted in the autumn/winter but spring types such as; Solent Wight, Picardy Wight and Mersley Wight, definitely produce neater and more rounded bulbs from being planted in January and February.

 When it comes to planting your garlic, you will firstly need to choose a well dug piece of your garden that hasn't had any garlic, leeks or onions planted in it over at least the last 18 months.
 Garlic grows well in most garden soils but if you think your ground is acidic then apply lime from the garden centre at three handfuls per square metre.
-Remove all weeds from the ground and apply a general fertiliser or better still The Garlic Farm Fertiliser available on our website: http://bit.ly/2hhEypp.
-This fertiliser is specially developed for garlic with minimal nitrogen (5%), phosphate (12%) and with the potash as sulphate of potash (20%) plus magnesium (3%) - sulphate of Potash is particularly beneficial to garlic.
-As a guide apply half fertiliser in the bed before planting and half incrementally up till March.
-Our 300g pots are sufficient for at least 5 square metres of garlic in your garden.
+Remove all weeds from the ground and apply a general fertiliser, or better still, The Garlic Farm Fertiliser which is available on our website: http://bit.ly/2hhEypp.
+This fertiliser is specially developed for garlic with minimal nitrogen (5%), phosphate (12%) and with the potash as sulphate of potash (20%), plus magnesium (3%) - sulphate of Potash is particularly beneficial to garlic.
+As a guide, apply half fertiliser in the bed before planting and half incrementally up till March.
+Our 300g pots are sufficient for at least 5 square meters of garlic in your garden.